 - Alzheimer’s Disease

 - Motor Neurone Disease.

-It made sense to collate the information into one place, to summarise the research, create and maintain a list of references on the effects of red/near infrared light, to chart the ongoing experiences with the lights and to document the changes in the design of the home-made lights.
+It made sense to collate the information into one place, to summarise the research, create and maintain a list of references on the effects of red/near infrared light, to chart the ongoing experiences with the lights, to document the changes in the design of the home-made lights and give detailed instructions about how anyone can make a light hat.
 Hence this blog.

 Red and near infrared lights – what are they?
 More

 How do brain cells react to red and near infrared lights?
 More

 How the red/near infrared light hats evolved.
 More